Daycare and Breastmilk for Children Over the Age of One

 - Section 407.210 #21 of the IL Licensing standards for daycare states “Children between 1 and 2 years of age who are not on human milk or infant formula shall be served whole milk, unless low-fat milk is recommended in writing by the child’s medical provider.”
 (Source) This indicates that expressed breastmilk is a perfectly acceptable option for children between 1 and 2 years of age in a daycare setting and they do not need to be provided with cow’s milk in place of or as a supplement to their mother’s expressed breastmilk over the age of one.

-- If your daycare (residential or non-residential) participates in the CACFP meal program and there is a concern about reimbursements for your child’s meals when you provide your expressed milk, please share page 2 of this document with your daycare provider.
+- If your daycare (residential or non-residential) participates in the CACFP meal program and there is a concern about reimbursements for your child’s meals when you provide your expressed milk, please share this document with your daycare provider.

 - It should be recognized that a daycare’s concerns about another child accidentally drinking your child’s expressed milk if your toddler is drinking your expressed breastmilk from an open cup in the toddler room are no different than concerns about children with cow’s milk allergies who must be provided alternative milks.
 This is a supervision issue rather than a policy one.